Thrity Umrigar: Career

+Umrigar started her career in journalism as a reporter for the Lorain Journal in 1985, moving to the Akron Beacon Journal in 1987, where she worked while simultaneously working on her doctorate at Kent State.
+After a stint as a Nieman Fellow for Journalism at Harvard University, where she worked on completing her first novel, Bombay Time, she left the Beacon Journal in 2002 for a visiting professorship at Case Western Reserve University.

-She has written for The Washington Post and the Cleveland Plain Dealer and The Huffington Post and regularly writes for The Boston Globes book pages.
+She has written for The Washington Post, the Cleveland Plain Dealer, and The Huffington Post.
+She regularly writes for The Boston Globes book pages.
 She is the Armitage Professor of English at Case Western Reserve University in Cleveland.
-She is active on the national lecture circuit.
+She is also active on the national lecture circuit.